 Frederick D. Sturdivant has served as a director of the Company since December 2001.
 Mr. Sturdivant is a director of Dennen Steel, an independent consultant, and has served as a Visiting Professor at the Warrington College of Business at the University of Florida since 2004.
 From 2000 to 2002, Mr. Sturdivant was Chairman of Reinventures LLC.
 From 1998 to 2000, he was Executive Managing Director of Navigant Consulting.
 From 1996 to 1998, he was President of Index Research and Advisory Services, a subsidiary of Computer Sciences Corporation.
 Previously, he served as a director of Fel-Pro, Inc., State Savings Bank, Columbus, and The Progressive Corporation.
-After completing his Ph.D. at Northwestern University, Mr. Sturdivant held professorships at the University of Southern California, the University of Texas at Austin, the Harvard Business School, and an endowed chair at Ohio State University.
+Mr. Sturdivant holds a PhD from Northwestern University, an MBA from the University of Oregon and a BS from San Jose State.
+After completing his PhD at Northwestern University, Mr. Sturdivant held professorships at the University of Southern California, the University of Texas at Austin, the Harvard Business School, and an endowed chair at Ohio State University.